sebsilas/SAA/README.md

 NB.
 If you run the script from *RStudio*, for best results, run the script using the shortcut `Command + Shift + Enter` on Mac (`Ctrl + Shift + Enter` on Windows).

-4. If the above steps were successful, the app should load in a browser and you should no errors and receive feedback after each trial.
+4. If the above steps were successful, the `SAA` test should load in your web browser.
+As you progress through the test, you receive feedback after each trial.
 If not, go to our [Troubleshooting]() page or [raise an issue on Github](https://github.com/sebsilas/SAA/issues).

 ## Usage notes